 Early in 1456, Villon returned to his home in Paris.
 In December, he wrote Le Lais, also known as Le Petit Testament, one of Villon’s most important works.
-Villon claimed to have finished the poem at Christmas, while at the same time he met up with a number of acquaintances and later stole 500 gold crowns from a coffer at the College of Navarre, where the community kept their funds.
+Villon claimed to have finished the poem at Christmas, while, at the same time, he met up with a number of acquaintances and later stole five hundred gold crowns from a coffer at the College of Navarre, where the community kept their funds.
 In Le Lais, Villon shows himself composing the poem during the same hours he was orchestrating the robbery.
 In Louis Simpson’s notes to the translation, he poses the question: “Could it be that he wrote these stanzas after the robbery at the College in order to provide himself with an alibi?”

 Villon left Paris shortly after the incident to find sanctuary in the provinces.
 Meanwhile, some of his criminal compatriots formed a small gang and conducted a crime spree throughout the north of France.
 When the authorities began arresting and hanging his friends, Villon was also accused and banished from Paris.
-He wandered for several years, and sought refuge with the Duke of Orleans, a fellow poet and admirer of his work, who eventually helped secure Villon’s pardon.
+He wandered for several years, and sought refuge with the Duke of Orléans, a fellow poet and admirer of his work, who eventually helped secure Villon’s pardon.

 And then in 1461, after being once again imprisoned for a minor crime and then pardoned by the newly crowned King Charles VII, Villon composed what is considered his masterpiece, Le Testament.
-The over two thousand verses are propelled by the immediate possibility of a death sentence for Villon by hanging and balance the extremes of anger and religious fervor.
+The over two thousand verses are propelled by the immediate possibility of a death sentence for Villon by hanging, and balance the extremes of anger and religious fervor.